Request an Appointment Find a Doctor

 At the IU Health Neuroscience Center, a team of neurologists and neurosurgeons work together to provide individualized care for people with movement disorders.
 With sophisticated diagnostic testing, the most current treatments, and an array of education and support services, our team helps people manage their movement disorder so they can enjoy life more fully.

 The IU Health Neuroscience Center team has extensive experience in treating a wide range of movement disorders, including:

 - Gait disorders

 - Parkinson’s disease

-- Tourette syndrome
+- Tourette’s syndrome

 Deep Brain Stimulation

 In deep brain stimulation (DBS), our neurosurgeons place electrodes deep in the brain.
 The electrodes are connected to a pacemaker-like device implanted under the skin near the collarbone.
 The device sends regular electrical impulses to the target areas of the brain to correct excessive or misguided signals in the brain.
 DBS is a treatment option for some patients with Parkinson’s disease, tremors and dystonia.
-IU Health Neuroscience has performed DBS for more than 15 years and has the largest, most comprehensive DBS program in the state.
+The IU Health Neuroscience Center has performed DBS for more than 15 years and has the largest, most comprehensive DBS program in Indiana.

-EMG-Guided Botulinum Injections
+Electromyography (EMG)-Guided Botulinum Injections

 Our specialists use botulinum toxin injections to give patients effective, temporary relief from muscle spasms and contractions.
 Too much botulinum toxin can be fatal, but in small doses, it is very safe.
-When botulism is injected directly into a person’s muscle, the botulinum toxin blocks neurotransmitter messages, and helps reduce and eliminate muscle spasms.
+When botulism is injected directly into a person’s muscle, the botulinum toxin blocks neurotransmitter messages and helps reduce and eliminate muscle spasms.
 Each treatment provides relief for about three to four months.